 4. Service Blueprint Customer Journey Maps

-They’re great for figuring out the causes of existing customer journeys and what measures need to be taken to get to the intended future customer journeys.
+They’re great for figuring out the causes of existing customer journeys and what measures must be taken to reach the intended future customer journeys.

 Tips For Mapping An Entire Customer Journey

-Here are a few tips to help you create a customer journey map efficiently.
+Here are a few tips to help you efficiently create a customer journey map.

 1. Know Your Brand

 What do you want, and how do you want to portray your brand?
 Do you want to enhance the existing customer journey or launch a new product?
 You can prevent scope creep on large projects if you know what to seek from the map.